-Cloud computing, serverless computing, microservices architecture, IoT and Industrial IoT (IIoT) “smart” devices, and increased API use pose new challenges to digital forensic investigations.
-In these cases, traditional methods of collecting and acquiring forensic evidence are often challenged by the storage on the server or the fact that the client does not necessarily capture all of the components of a transaction — or at least not all in one place.
-Performing accurate, comprehensive digital forensics in a situation where one or more APIs is integral to the event timeline requires a multi-level approach.
+Cloud computing, serverless computing, microservices architecture, increased API use, and IoT and industrial IoT (IIoT) “smart” devices pose new challenges to digital forensic investigations.
+In these cases, traditional methods of collecting and acquiring forensic evidence are often challenged by the storage on the server or the fact that the client doesn’t necessarily capture all of the components of a transaction — or at least not all in one place.
+Performing accurate, comprehensive digital forensics in situations where APIs are integral to the event timeline requires a multi-level approach.

 API forensics can be framed within a set of six phases:

-We’re here to help with even your most challenging digital forensic investigations.
-Contact Rule4 for the support you need.
+Rule4 is here to help with even your most challenging digital forensic investigations.